-Waters - the Core Habitats for aquatic, plant and wildlife species include the southwestern corner of town and the area around Wells State Park, and the Core Habitats for freshwater biodiversity include Long Pond, East Brimfield Lake and the Quinebaug River.28 These resources are shown in Figure 5-2.
+Large sections of Sturbridge have been identified by the NHESP as "Core Habitat" sites, which are the most important areas in the state for maintaining and protecting biodiversity.27 Delineated during the BioMap2 and biodiversity assessment, the Core Habitats for wetland, forest, aquatic, plant, and wildlife species include the southwestern corner of town and the area around Wells State Park, and the Core Habitats for freshwater biodiversity include Long Pond, East Brimfield Lake and the Quinebaug River.28 These resources are shown in Figure 5-2.

-MassWildlife (the NHESP) has also designated Priority Habitats for rare species throughout Massachusetts.
+NHESP has also designated Priority Habitats for rare species throughout Massachusetts.
 These areas are home to state-listed rare plants and animals, and habitat alterations within the areas require review by the NHESP.29 In Sturbridge, Priority Habitats are largely located along the Quinebaug River through the central part of town and in the areas around Long Pond, East Brimfield Lake and Wells State Park.